pleabargain/scroller-left-to-right/readme.md

 https://pleabargain.github.io/scroller-left-to-right/

 ## Overview
-This web application, titled "Cliches and One Liners with Dennis Daniels, English Teacher," displays various words and phrases from different categories in an animated fashion across the screen.
-It's designed as a fun, interactive way to engage with language and cliches.
+This web application displays various words and phrases from different categories in an animated fashion across the screen.
+It's designed as a fun, interactive way to engage with the English language.

 ## Features
 Dynamic Word Display: Animated display of words and phrases from various categories.